 It hit me right then, what if Julia Child had been raised a Mississippi girl?
 What if, instead of being a foreign-service officer, her husband drove a pickup truck, wore a Gilly suit, and was an avid hunter?

 Well for one, she’d probably roll up her sleeves and know how to properly skin, clean, and butcher a deer in no time flat.
 That’s something I don’t know how to do and have no desire to learn.
 But Julia strikes me as being the kind of person that could hand you your ego on a silver platter and leave you standing there scratching your head in confusion.

 This recipe has quite a few steps to it and takes awhile to cook, so don’t plan on making this one night after work.
 It’s best left to a weekend afternoon when you have some time.
 However, the end result it totally worth it.
-Good news it, you will likely have leftovers and this is one of those dishes that only gets better the second time around.
+I served this over my favorite buttered egg noodles.
+Good news is, you will likely have leftovers and this is one of those dishes that only gets better the second time around.
 The Husband and I both agree, “Yum!”